biopython/biopython.github.io/wiki/Getting_Started.md

 Download and Installation
 -------------------------

+For Windows we provide click-and-run installers.
+Most Linux distributions will include an optional Biopython package (although this may be out of date).
+Otherwise you typically download and uncompress the archive, and install from source.
 See our [downloads page](Download "wikilink") for details including the prerequisites.
-For Windows we provide click-and-run installers.
-Most Linux distributions will include an optional Biopython package.
-Otherwise you typically install from source by downloading and uncompressing the archive, then running the command:

-`sudo python setup.py install`

 You can check your installation has worked at the python prompt: